victorp13/videoindexer-zoommedia/README.md

     - "eastasia"
 - videoindexeraccount - can be found on the Settings page
 - videoindexerkey - see "How to get the Video Indexer key" below
+- videoindexerlanguage - currently VideoIndexer supports:
+    - Dutch: "nl-nl"
+    - Norwegian: "nb-no"
+    - Danish: "da-dk"
+    - Swedish: "sv-se"
+    - Filipino: "fil-ph"
 - zoommediatoken - see "How to get the Zoom Media token" below
-- language - currently ZoomMedia supports:
+- zoommedialanguage - currently ZoomMedia supports:
     - Dutch: "nl-nl"
+    - Flemish: "nl-be"
     - Norwegian: "nb-no"
     - Danish: "da-dk"
     - Swedish: "sv-se"
+    - Filipino: "tl-ph"

 When running the script the following resources will be deployed:
 * Resource Group